NNPDF/pineappl/docs/cli-tutorial.md

     7    4  4.5  0.5

-this shows the bin indices `b` for the observable `etal`, with their left and right bin limits, which you've already seen in `convolute`.
+this shows the bin indices `b` for the observable `etal`, with their left and right bin limits, which you've already seen in `convolve`.
 The column `norm` shows the factor that all convolutions are divided with.
 Typically, as shown in this case, this is the bin width, but in general this can be different.